lonynamer/Knowledge/Kubernetes-Advanced-Usage/README.md

 ```
 - Your cluster is ready and `kubectl` is configured to talk with API.
 - Deleting and creating the cluster too many times will hit S3 push pull limitations for free-tier.
+- Stop the instances when you don't use by bringing down the cluster.
 - When ever you would like to bring down this cluster but not to delete it to continue later.
 ```
 export KOPS_STATE_STORE = s3://mycluster-state